Kai Whittaker: Political career

-Political positions
+Positions

 In June 2017, Whittaker voted against his parliamentary group's majority and in favor of Germany's introduction of same-sex marriage.

 Ahead of the 2021 Christian Democratic Union of Germany leadership election, Whittaker publicly endorsed Norbert Röttgen to succeed Annegret Kramp-Karrenbauer as the party’s chair.

 He is a member of the Union der Mitte, a centrist caucus of the CDU.